Norman Osborn: Absolute Carnage

-In the pages of "Ravencroft", Norman Osborn regained his sanity by blaming his actions on the Carnage symbiote to J.A.N.U.S. and became a consultant at Ravencroft at the behest of Mayor Wilson Fisk during its rebuilding.
-One of his assignments is to help John Jameson regain the ability to become Man-Wolf so that he can become an asset ranging from having Mister Hyde attack him to creating a clone of Ashley Kafka.
-In addition, Norman stole the Journal of Jonas Ravencroft to give to J.A.N.U.S. to use.
-When the Unwanted who lived beneath Ravencroft for years attacked, Norman succeeded in his goal to have John Jameson turn into Man-Wolf in order to fight the Unwanted.
-J.A.N.U.S.' leaders were pleased with Osborn's success enabling them to use the items in the basement.
-He next starred as the protagonist of Gold Goblin.
+In the series "Ravencroft", Norman Osborn regains his sanity, blaming his actions on the Carnage symbiote to J.A.N.U.S., and becomes a consultant at Ravencroft.
+One of his assignments is to help John Jameson regain the ability to become Man-Wolf so that he can become an asset.
+In addition, Osborn steals the journal of Jonas Ravencroft to give to J.A.N.U.S. to use.